 As a History major in college, I did not take a Civil War course, so I was able to avoid the topic for four years, once I got through the obligatory American History survey.
 Then, thanks to Advanced ROTC, I got to experience military life up close and personal, though not in Vietnam.
 Instead, I followed the conflict, like most Americans did, as a “living room war,” which came to us with our dinner each night.
 However, I was able to supplement my understanding of ‘Nam with stories collected from officers and enlisted men stationed at my post who had been to Southeast Asia.
 The result of this exposure to the Vietnam conflict was that, as I’ve explained elsewhere, I became disillusioned, not only with the war in Southeast Asia but also with war in general.

-So, for a time, I more or less reduced coverage of the Civil War era to: the events of the 1850s, “the road to war,” stressing the centrality of the slavery issue; the battles of Antietam and Gettysburg as political and military turning points; and the conflicting plans of Lincoln and the Radical Republicans for “reconstruction” at war’s end.
+So, for a time, I more or less reduced coverage of the Civil War era to the events of the 1850s, AKA “the road to war,” stressing the centrality of the slavery issue; the battles of Antietam and Gettysburg as political and military turning points; and the conflicting plans of Lincoln and the Radical Republicans for “reconstruction” at war’s end.
 Eventually, I created a lecture juxtaposing treatment of “the War” in the diaries of Mary Chesnut and George Templeton Strong.
-And, to show my students (and myself) that I could do it and would not allow all my Civil War knowledge to go completely to waste, I even put together a “Civil War in Fifty Minutes” lecture.
+And, to show my students (and myself) that I could do it and would not allow all my Civil War knowledge to go completely to waste, I even put together a “Civil War in Fifty Minutes” lecture (go here and here).
 As supplementary material in the AP course, I used Ken Burns’ “The Civil War” for years.
-Through trial and error, I came to focus on two episodes: “The Cause,” covering the Antebellum period through the firing on Fort Sumter; and “The Universe of Battle, 1863,” on Gettysburg, which concludes with Sam Waterston’s moving recitation of Lincoln’s Gettysbury Address.
+Through trial and error, I came to focus on two episodes: “The Cause,” covering the Antebellum period through the firing on Fort Sumter; and “The Universe of Battle, 1863,” on Gettysburg, which concludes with Sam Waterston’s moving recitation of Lincoln’s Gettysburg Address.

 In recent years, I have limited my Civil War reading to topics that drew my interest, even though I knew they could not be shoehorned into the already jam-packed AP U.S. History course: for example, Phillip Shaw Paludan, Victims: A True Story of the Civil War; Drew Gilpin Faust, This Republic of Suffering: Death and the American Civil War; Orville Vernon Burton, The Age of Lincoln (which he extends to the end of the 19th century); Eric Foner, The Fiery Trial: Abraham Lincoln and American Slavery; Gore Vidal’s novel, Lincoln; Garry Wills, Lincoln at Gettysburg: The Words That Remade America; and Edmund Wilson’s Patriotic Gore: Studies in the Literature of the American Civil War.